Andreisgl/Andreisgl/README.md

 ---

 ### About me:
-Currently studying Animation Design, Information Systems dropout.
+Currently studying System Analysis & Development.
 I develop code as a hobbyist.

 <p></p>